janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 authentication features.
 Additionally, each Rodauth feature is contained *entirely* in a single file (and a single context), with the code being loaded only if the feature is enabled.
-All this makes it significantly easier to understand how an individual feature works.
+All this makes it significantly easier to understand how each individual feature works.

 ```rb
 enable :create_account,              # create account and automatically login                -- lib/features/rodauth/create_account.rb